RussTheAerialist/RussellHay/source/_posts/life/20-year-reunion-update.md

 * Job at V-Servers, porting servers, networking, hacking, kernel hacking
 * V-Servers merged with Lightrealm, bought by Micron, merged with Hostpro
 * Live in a house full of hackers
+* Go to England, fall in love with photography
 * Meet my husband, Cord
 * Hacker House falls apart, everyone scatters to the wind
 * Hostpro decides to move all operations to Atlanta, I say fuck that.
 * Start up, Director of Development, Steelgate Systems, founder disappears, moves to Finland
+* Malestorm, a photographer collective of gay male photographers, forms and dissolves
 * Start doing Crew, row like a tall person, get over fear of water, capsize in freezing water, cox'n through a sudden squal.
 * Work for startup game company doing mobile boardgames, server backend, market isn't there yet, startup shuts down
 * Transition to the cellular industry as a data analyst in tech support
 * OMFG worst industry ever, go to work for Real Networks, introduce scrumm to a test tools team
 * Lose a bunch of weight.
+* Starfish Studios starts
+* Get beat up during an Art Walk
+* Starfish Studios ends
 * *Join the motherfucking circus*
+* Open photography studio in the OK Hotel
+* Comcast floods the studio by bursting a water main
+* Close down OK Hotel studio
 * Get outsourced to India
 * Microsoft, Windows Live, Internal Tools team, fun job, great team
 * Buy a house in Seattle